Assugeni/milestone-simon/README.md

 5. Google fonts

+6. Bootstrap v3.3.5

-14. Chrome and Firefox developer tools
+7. Chrome and Firefox developer tools

     -   Used extensively for live-testing and running numerous different tasks.
         To name a few: